telerik/maui-docs/controls/signaturepad/overview.md

 * [Configure the stroke thickness and stroke color of the signature]({%slug signaturepad-configuration%}) to achieve the desired look.

-* [Saving options]({%slug signaturepad-saving-options%})&mdash;Save the signature as an image in different formats (`PNG` or `JPEG`).
-In addition the Saving API allows you to set the image's quality and scale factor.
-Also you have the option to change the stroke color and thickness of the signature when saving it as an image.
+* [Saving options]({%slug signaturepad-saving-options%})&mdash;Save the signature as an image in different formats (PNG or JPEG).
+In addition, the Saving API allows you to set the image's quality and scale factor.
+Also, you have the option to change the stroke color and thickness of the signature when saving it as an image.

 * [Exhaustive number of events]({%slug signaturepad-events%})&mdash;SignaturePad provides events that are raised when a new stroke is started, completed and an event fired when the surface is cleared.